The Mall at Whitney Field: History

 The Mall at Whitney Field opened in 1967 as the "Searstown Mall".
-The mall originally opened with Sears, R. H. White, and Bradlees as anchors.
-A DeMoulas Supermarket (now known as Market Basket) was next to Bradlees with an outside entrance but has since moved to an outlet nearby.
+The mall originally opened with Sears, R. H. White, and Grants City as anchors.
+A DeMoulas Supermarket (now known as Market Basket) was next to Grants City with an outside entrance but has since moved to an outlet nearby.
 The former location was eventually converted to a Toys "R" Us.
 In 1980, R. H. White closed its doors.
 The mall was expanded substantially from 1987-1988, adding a long wing created from the closed R. H. White building which led to a new JCPenney store.
 In 1992, Sage-Allen closed their store at the mall and was replaced by a Service Merchandise store.

 In 1999, Service Merchandise closed their store and the long side wing leading to it was emptied out.
 The following year, the mall big-boxed the wing, turning much of it into an Old Navy store along with replacing Service Merchandise with a Circuit City store.
 After the departure of Bradlees in 2001, the store's former lot remained vacant until its demolition in 2002, with the former mall entrance being repurposed as an outdoor entrance.
 In that same year, Filene's opened a large two-level store at the mall, one entrance down from the former Bradlees store.

 In an attempt to attract customers from the Interstate 495 region, the mall underwent significant renovations, renaming itself to 'The Mall at Whitney Field.'
 In 2007, the mall was sold for $82 million to Walton Street Capital LLC of Chicago with Jones Lang LaSalle (JLL) continuing as the mall's manager.
 Circuit City was later closed and replaced with Ultimate Electronics in 2010, although the chain soon went out of business the following year.
 Steve & Barry's became Jo-Ann Fabrics that same year.